Crystal Mines II: Reception

 CVG Magazine reviewed the Lynx version in their May 1992 issue, giving it a rating of 83 out of 100.

 Re-releases

 In 2000, Songbird Productions produced a sequel, Crystal Mines II: Buried Treasure on CD-ROM for Microsoft Windows.
 This CD-ROM requires the original game and a Lynx-to-PC serial cable to run, allowing the editing and creation of all new levels.
 This was followed in 2003 by a cartridge release of Crystal Mines II: Buried Treasure with the original 181 levels and 125 new levels.

-In 2010, Home Entertainment Suppliers released ports of Crystal Mines II for the Nintendo DS and iPhone under the title Crystal Mines.
+In 2010, Home Entertainment Suppliers released ports of Crystal Mines II for the Nintendo DS, PlayStation Portable and iPhone under the title Crystal Mines.

-In 2020, Crystal Mines II was re-release for the Evercade as part of the Atari Lynx Collection 1 cartridge.
+In 2020, Crystal Mines II was re-released for the Evercade as part of the Atari Lynx Collection 1 cartridge.
 It features extra levels which were not part of the original Lynx cartridge.